kyleladd/node-mysql-nesting/readme.md

 ### Installation

-* Create a new database `node-mysql-nested` and import ***node-mysql-nested.sql***.
+* Create a new database and import ***sql/node-mysql-nesting.sql***.

-* Change to the project folder: `$cd node-mysql-nested/`
+* Rename mysql_config.example.js to mysql_config.js and update it with your mysql configuration

 * Install dependencies: `npm install`.
 This will install express and node-mysql.

-* Start the node server: `node app` (if you don't have nodejs installed, go to: http://nodejs.org/)
+* Start the node server: `node app.js` (if you don't have nodejs installed, go to: http://nodejs.org/)

-* Now, open your browser and go to `http://localhost:3000`.
+* Now, open your browser and go to `http://localhost:8081`.
 You should be able to see a nested result object.

 ## Contact